SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Data Mining - II/dm_2_ex_6.md

 1. Real concept drift: Refers to changes in the data distribution, with or without changes in the true labels.
 2. Virtual concept drift: Refers to changes in the distribution of incoming data without affecting the predictive decision.

+There are many different patterns of change, like the following:

+1. Sudden and abrupt
+2. incremental
+3. gradual
+4. Recurring concepts
+5. outlier (not concept drift)